DogeTheBeast/College_notes/PHY 157/Electromagnetic Wave/Electromagnetic wave properties.md

 # Electromagnetic wave properties

 Electromagnetic radiation consists of waves of the electromagnetic field, propagating through space, carrying electromagnetic radiant energy.
+The wave consists of electric field and magnetic field oscillating at right angles to each other.

+Light is an electromagnetic wave.
+Other ex

 ---
 Read also -